FrozenAssassine/TextControlBox-WinUI/README.md

 - `IsReadonly`: Determines if the control is read-only.
 - `CursorSize`: Gets or sets the cursor size.
 - `UndoRedoEnabled`: Enables/disables undo/redo functionality
+- `IsGroupingActions`: Gets whether grouping of undo redo is enabled or disabled
+- `BeginActionGroup`: Starts the grouping of undo redo items
+- `EndActionGroup`: Ends the grouping of undo redo items
 - `Focus(FocusState state)`: Sets focus to the control.
 - `SelectLine(int line)`: Selects a specific line.
 - `SelectLines(int start, int count)`: Selects a range of lines.